markokow/DSC7_Sprint03/README.md

-## Sprint 03: Calibrated Techniques: Ways to Improve Fraud Detection Systems
+## Sprint 03: Calibrated Techniques: Ways to Improve Fraud Detection Systems.

-A data science project made by Tean Patrick, Data Science Fellows Cohort 7 in Eskwelabs
+A data science project made by Tean Patrick, Data Science Fellows Cohort 7 in Eskwelabs.

-Application of Big Data Analytics was done in order to recreate a credit card fraud detection system
+The aim of this sprint project is to apply big data analytics in order to recreate a credit card fraud detection system

 **Case Study Scenario:**